The Adventure Starts Now

 A journey from Zhaoqing via Guangzhou to Haikou on the Hainan Island was a part of the trip that concerned me the most from the beginning of planning.
-Two train journeys in a day with an overnight 12-hour epic odyssey and the fact that the train will be loaded onto a ferry across the sea.
+Two train journeys in a day.
+That including an overnight 12-hour epic odyssey and the fact that the train would be loaded onto a ferry across the sea.
 Yes.. the adventure was about to start.

 Our train to Guangzhou was delayed.
 How did we know?
 Well, firstly we could not enter the platform (they are very controlling and strict about it in China) and secondly the sign displayed by my app for “delayed” corresponded with the same sign on the train board.